erdnaxeli/docker-companion/README.md

 # docker-companion

-A bad reimplementation of docker-compose that you control through Matrix.
+A bad reimplementation of docker-compose that manages your docker services and warns you about images updates over Matrix.

 > Insert here an awesome gif of some containers being controlled by speaking
 > to a Matrix bot.